txaggiediver/reCapify/README.md

 - After the meeting ends, if the start message was sent in the chat, you should receive a follow-up email with the meeting details.

 ## Clean-up
-- Use [`cdk destroy`](https://docs.aws.amazon.com/cdk/v2/guide/ref-cli-cmd-destroy.html), or open the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home) then select each stack you created and click **Delete** twice.
+- Open the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home) then select each stack you created and click **Delete** twice.
+Or, if applicable, use [`cdk destroy`](https://docs.aws.amazon.com/cdk/v2/guide/ref-cli-cmd-destroy.html).
 - Open the [SES console](https://console.aws.amazon.com/ses/home?#/identities), select unused identities, then click **Delete** followed by **Confirm**.

 ## Security